possibly-wrong/blackjack/readme.txt

      sizes have also been fixed, as well as some code clean-up to improve readability.

-5.2  Additional practice modes (-1, -2) plays an entire shoe, but
+5.2  Additional practice modes (-1, -2) play an entire shoe, but
      recompute expected value and/or optimal strategy before each hand.
      The game now runs in windowed mode rather than full screen.
 The blackjack engine source code has been cleaned up without change to